 • Give out names of faculty members who are participating or not participating in the Program.

 • Discuss the effect that a faculty member’s decision may have on another faculty member’s opportunity to participate in the Program.

-• Discuss or mention in any fashion or form age, race, gender, national origin, disability, creed, color, veteran status, sexual orientation, or religion.
+• Discuss or mention in any fashion or form the protected statuses included in Section 103 of The Code.
 These circumstances should play no part in information the Institution provides regarding the Program.

 If a faculty member does not elect to receive a monthly retirement benefit from TSERS or ORP, upon entering phased retirement he/she may continue participation in the State Health Plan as a permanent half-time employee on a fully contributory basis.
 In that case, the faculty member would not be eligible to receive the University contribution.